jimmoffitt/rules-migrator/README.md

 + Code disallows adding rules to the Source system.
 + Supported version migrations:
   + 1.0 → 1.0
-    + supports all Publishers, all others are Twitter only.
+    + supports all Publishers, all others are Twitter only since Gnip 2.0 is specific to Twitter endpoints/products.
   + 1.0 → 2.0
   + 2.0 → 2.0

   **NOTE:** 2.0 → 1.0 migrations are not supported.

 + Process can either:
-  + Add rules to the Target system using the Rules API.
+  + Add rules to the Target system using the Rules API (write_mode = 'api').
-  + Output Target rules JSON to a local file for review.
+  + Output Target rules JSON to a local file for review (write_mode = 'file').

 ## Getting Started  <a id="getting-started" class="tall">&nbsp;</a>